-Major control efforts started in both WMA's in 2008-09 and is ongoing.
-In total approximately 28,000 acres of phragmites have been treated with herbicide and 2,500 acres of dead biomass have been mechanically removed (table 2).
-A total of \$3.5 million has been spent on this project with 89% of the funds being used for herbicide and mechanical control, 3% for monitoring, 1% for public outreach, 1% for legal and insurance costs and 6% for project coordination.
+Control efforts started in both WMA's in 2008-09 and is ongoing.
+To date, a total of \$5.9 million has been spent on this project with 91.7% of the funds being used for herbicide and mechanical control, 2.6% for monitoring, 1.6% for public outreach, 0.1% for legal and insurance costs and 4.0% for project coordination (Table 1).
+Funding sources are derived from several federal, state and local dollars (Table 2).
+In total, approximately 43,112 acres of invasive plants have been treated with herbicide and 2,500 acres of dead biomass have been mechanically removed (Table 3).